labs42io/clean-code-typescript/README.md

 ### Classes should be small

-The class' size is measured by it's responsibility.
+The class' size is measured by its responsibility.
 Following the *Single Responsibility principle* a class should be small.

 **Bad:**